vabbb/no-sleep/README.md

 * having a working instance of mongodb
 * bare-bones web-server able to query the mongodb and display the data that was pushed to it

+### Pushing flows to database:
+* If a flow with the same identifiers (ip addresses and port addresses) already exists in the database, check for its last_seen field.
+If it was last_seen within the past 5 minutes, add the current flow to that one.
+Otherwise, create a new flow.

 # Next steps

 ### flow_parser